x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 ![Shows how a multifunction printer connects to Microsoft 365 or Office 365 using SMTP relay.](../media/258cb8b1-752d-47b8-91e9-a0176dfcfad4.png)

 - The Microsoft 365 or Office 365 connector that you configure authenticates your device or application with Microsoft 365 or Office 365 using an IP address.
 Your device or application can send email using any address (including ones that can't receive mail), as long as the address uses one of your domains.
-The email address need not be associated with an actual mailbox.
+It is not mandatory for the email address  to be associated with an actual mailbox.
 For example, if your domain is contoso.com, you could send from an address like do_not_reply@contoso.com.

 - Microsoft 365 or Office 365 SMTP relay uses a connector to authenticate the mail sent from your device or application.
 This authentication method allows Microsoft 365 or Office 365 to relay those messages to your own mailboxes and external recipients.
 Microsoft 365 or Office 365 SMTP relay is similar to direct send except that it can send mail to external recipients.